 Today we had our first real formal briefing and standup EP.
 I think they went well overall, but I don't know how much the flight commander liked it.
 We'll do it again tomorrow and every day until we graduate, so I we're going to do our best.
 We had some classes and then our academics test, and I made 100%!
 I'm pretty happy about that.
 After that and lunch, we spent a few hours in our flight room; just studying, nothing too daunting.

 Well, today we learned a bit about patterns, departures, and arrivals into the 3 airports we use up here.
 Some of it is fairly straight forward, but a good bit of it is sort of confusing.
 I'm sure it will become much more clear as we start flying.
 My suggestion would be to get with a buddy or your class and set up a runway on the floor with tape and simply go through taxi, takeoff, patterns, landings, etc. so at least you know the procedures.
-That way, it should be a little bit smoother when you're actually flying them.
+That way, it should be a little bit smoother when

 I've been flying and simming along with more classes pretty much non-stop since my mid-phase.
 We started doing our navigation classes which are fairly long.
 I actually did my 3rd area solo today too, which is unusual because we're only supposed to have two.
 They ran out of instructors this afternoon though, so it was either give me the flight or lose it.
-I'm now technically only two flights away from my Final Contact checkride, but I'm doing a night flight tomorrow which doesn't count.
+I'm now technically only two flights away from my Final Contact checkride, but I'm doing a night flight tomorrow which doesn'

 Today was a good break from the normal classroom briefings.
 We still had some classroom instruction, but we got to go out to the aircraft where some of the senior class folks showed us what a preflight is for this plane.
 That was a great distraction from the tediousness of the classroom stuff.
 I have to be honest, the academics (aircraft systems, etc) are coming fairly quick to me because of my Marine maintenance background.
-Don't get me wrong, though, it's definately NOT easy by any stretch of the word.
+Don't get me wrong, though, it's definately NOT easy by any stretch

 Well, I had a great weekend...didn't really do anything!
 Went up to Colorado Springs and visited the Academy and Peterson AFB.
 I'm sure our free weekends are numbered since all the classes are a little behind schedule, though.

 This morning we had a boldface/ops limits test and only 3 of us messed it up...yep, I was one of em.
 I simply skipped over one of the blanks on the ops limits.
 We then went over the aircraft systems, aerodynamics, performance, airspace and radio communication.
-Oh, and we had lunch sometime in there also.
+Oh,

 Today was an ok day.
 Death by powerpoint describes it well.
 We had our first boldface/ops limits test today, overall, not too bad.
 The PFT is another beast all on it's own.
 If you aren't running, start running well before you get here.
 You lose about a minute or two on your run time because of the altitude, and there is no waiver for altitude...we missed it by about 400 feet.